njwamustaffa/UnifiedNumeralLib/README.md

 # UnifiedNumeralLib

+This is a library for converting decimal numbers to Thailand character, Arabic Character, Chinese character, Romanian character and vice versa.

+There are also some basic arithmetic operation to test the input given such as addition (+), subtraction (-), multiplication (*) and division (/).

-the DLL version for the unified numeral
+The DLL version for the unified numeral

-link to unified numeral exe https://github.com/nadzmannasri/Unified-Number
+Link to unified numeral exe https://github.com/nadzmannasri/Unified-Number

-Gold standard link for roman converter https://www.calculatorsoup.com/calculators/conversions/roman-numeral-converter.php
+Gold standard link for Roman converter https://www.calculatorsoup.com/calculators/conversions/roman-numeral-converter.php

-Gold standard link for chinese converter https://chinese.gratis/tools/chinesenumbers/
+Gold standard link for Chinese converter https://chinese.gratis/tools/chinesenumbers/

-Gold standard link for arabic converter https://calculator.swiftutors.com/english-to-arabic-numerals-converter.html
+Gold standard link for Arabic converter https://calculator.swiftutors.com/english-to-arabic-numerals-converter.html

-Gold standard link for arabic converter https://www.lexilogos.com/keyboard/thai.htm
+Gold standard link for thai converter https://www.lexilogos.com/keyboard/thai.htm